U.S. voices concern to Russia over latest military moves in Syria

 Among the latest steps by Russia is the delivery of the temporary housing units and a portable air traffic control station to an airfield near the port city of Latakia, an Assad stronghold, the U.S. official said.

-The Russians have also filed military overflight requests with neighboring countries, the U.S. official said.
+The Russians have also filed military overflight requests with neighbouring countries, the U.S. official said.

 In addition, Russia has dispatched a military advance team to Syria, the New York Times reported.